Jim Suhler: Early Life and Career Influences

 Suhler's first bar band was called Stray Kats.
 They played a few gigs in 1980 at St. Christopher's, one of Vaughan's Dallas venues at that time.
 Suhler played guitar for the hard rock band Overlord in 1985, playing Dallas' punk/underground venues including the Twilite Room, Theater Gallery and also Nairobi Room.
 Suhler then co-fronted the Road Hogs from 1986 to 1988, with harmonica player/vocalist Memo Gonzalez, recording a long lost 45rpm for Pee Wee Records, "Dogged & Driven b/w "Hot & Bothered".
-Suhler was playing a much more traditional form of blues than he is now known for, much in the style of T-Bone Walker, Magic Sam and B. B. King.
+Suhler was playing a more traditional form of blues than he is now known for, reflecting the style of T-Bone Walker, Magic Sam and B. B. King.
 Following the demise of the Road Hogs, Suhler's next band was The Homewreckers.
 This lineup played together from 1989 to 1991, recording a cassette only release called "Hit It & Git It".
 It was during this period Suhler was a DJ at Dallas' KNON radio station, hosting a three-hour weekly blues show called Radio Mojo every Tuesday night (1987–1990).